Heritage walk to see iconic churches on MG Road

 Public transportation from Church Street

-• Namma Metro – The nearest metro station to Church Street is the MG Road metro station.
+- Namma Metro – The nearest metro station to Church Street is the MG Road metro station.
 There is an entrance on Church Street as well.

-• Up to date information on metro can be found on Namma Metro website.
+- Up to date information on metro can be found on Namma Metro website.

-• Auto rickshaw (or tuk tuk) – There are plenty of auto rickshaws available on MG Road.
+- Auto rickshaw (or tuk tuk) – There are plenty of auto rickshaws available on MG Road.
 In fact, there is a pre-paid auto stand on MG Road near the metro station.
-Note: Autos are not allowed on Brigade road or Church street.
+Note: Autos are not allowed on Brigade Road or Church Street.

 Closing Notes

 The walk between Trinity Circle and Church Street is worth doing as the walk does provide a glimpse into some of Bengaluru’s iconic buildings and landmarks.
-I highly recommend this walk if you have a spare day or few hours in Bengaluru.
+I highly recommend this walk if you have a spare day or a few hours in Bengaluru.

-If you enjoyed and liked this article, do comment, tweet or share this post.
+If you enjoyed and liked this article, comment, tweet, and share this post.

 Do you have a question or a suggestion?
 Or want to know more information?
 Write to me at bengaluruprayana@gmail.com.